Carden Alvar Dragonfly Count 2019

-Since dragonflies take cover in the rain and are most active and visible in sunshine, the event will only proceed if rain is unlikely in the forecast.
+Since dragonflies are most active and visible in the sunshine, this event will only proceed if rain is unlikely in the forecast.

 Children are welcome at this event but please note that this event is typically a long, hot day, and may not be suitable for some younger children.